 Welcome to Sjogrens Advocate

 I was inspired to create Sjogren's Advocate after years of watching the continued neglect of Sjogren's by medical education.
-Clinicians are willing and eager to learn, but remain largely unfamiliar with the disease.
+Primary care clinicians are willing and eager to learn, but remain largely unfamiliar with the disease.
 Lack of training combined with large gaps in clinical research means that Sjogren's is often not considered important, even though it is a common, serious, multi-systemic inflammatory disease.

 This website offers a practical guide to help both patients and non-rheumatology clinicians navigate this complex disease.

 I started off with the topic of diagnosis because it is such a big problem for many patients.
-The easiest way to access diagnosis sub-page topics such as labs, Classification Criteria, etc. by using the Sitemap link in the footer.
-Many other topics are in the works; you may find some pages that are "under construction" when you explore the site.
+Many other topics are in the works; you may find some pages that say "more to follow" or "under construction" when you explore the site.